dakiyaanoosi/SimonSays/README.md

 ### Keyboard Controls

-This Simon Says game can also be played using the keyboard for a smoother and faster experience
+This Simon Says game can also be played using the keyboard for a smoother and faster experience.

 | Key     | Action                       |
 | ------- | ---------------------------- |